-And equally important, how much is too little?
-Too much and too little can both be bad when it comes to e-marketing.
+Equally important, how much is too little?
+Too much and too little can both be bad when it comes to email marketing.

 People ask me how often they should send out their newsletter and I always answer the same thing – as often as you can bring value to your subscribers.
 And if you can do that every single day, yippee!
-I myself subscribe to 4 daily newsletters.
+(I subscribe to 4 daily newsletters.)

-Back to reality… of course, there’s work involved and that might have an impact on how often you send too.
-I do strongly believe that you need to send something at least once a month to be having any impact.
+Back to reality… of course, there’s work involved and that might have an impact on how often you send, too.
+I do strongly believe you need to send something at least once a month to be having any impact.

 Of course, social media is a great example of the ‘more frequent’ strategy.

 Aside from how much content, you’ll also want to consider the type of content in relation to the frequency.
 Here are a couple of very different strategies: